swd543/mutual-auth/README.md

 3. Run client

 ## Generate self signed certificates
-Run the following command in the base directory
+Run the following command in the cert directory
 ```
 ./createKey.sh
 ```
 Put password as 'password' whenever prompted.

 ## Run server
-Please refer to the readme in the [MutualAuthServer](./MutualAuthServer/README.md) folder.
+Please refer to the readme in the [MutualAuthServer](./MutualAuthServer/) folder.

 ## Run client
-Please refer to the readme in the [MutualAuthClient](./MutualAuthClient/README.md) folder.
+Please refer to the readme in the [MutualAuthClient](./MutualAuthClient/) folder.